chromy/TranscendenceDev/README.md

 Originally distributed as freeware by solo-developer George Moromisato the core engine of Transcendence was open-sourced circa 2012 and the current official [unified repo](https://github.com/kronosaur/TranscendenceDev) stood up in 2015.
 Transcendence is a x86 Windows app using DirectX (fairly directly, Transcendence makes minimal use of the GPU) built with MSVC.

 The initial goal is to:
+- Create a clang build of Transcendence
 - Maintain cross compilation builds from {Linux/x86_64, Mac/arm64, Mac/x86_64} to Windows/x86
 - Upstream changes to the official repo where possible.

-Making it possible to build Transcendence on other popular OSs (Linux, Mac) using a familiar toolchain on those platforms (clang):
+The idea is that making it possible to build Transcendence on other popular OSs (Linux, Mac) using a familiar toolchain on those platforms (clang):
-- Widens the pool of potential contributors
+- Widens the pool of potential contributors to Transcendence
-- Paves the way for native ports and similar pro
+- Paves the way for native ports and similar projects

 ## Requirements